jayrambhia/jayrambhia.github.com/_posts/2013-02-23-hough-transform.markdown

 You choose a sinusoidal and vary Θ to get different r.
 You take the value of Θ and obtain corresponding value of r and cast a vote in the particular (Θ, r) accumulator cell.
 By voting, you increase the value of the cell by 1.
 After voting, you choose another value of Θ and vote in corresonding accumulator cell by Θ and r.
 Continue doing this from Θ=-90 to Θ=+90.
 And for every such calculation, you add vote in the accumulator.

-You perform this for every sinusoidal in p-Θ space.
+You perform this for every sinusoidal in r-Θ space.

 ### Detecting Lines